Best marketing agencies for software development companies in 2026

 | Content quality for technical buyers | CTOs detect and dismiss generic marketing content instantly.
 Content must prove engineering expertise. | Agency produces blog posts that read like AI-generated filler or basic concept explainers |

-| AI visibility strategy | 47% of tech buyers start vendor research with AI assistants.
-This is now a real pipeline channel. | Agency only talks about Google rankings and ignores LLM citations entirely |
+| AI visibility strategy | Enterprise tech buyers increasingly start vendor research with AI assistants — asking ChatGPT or Perplexity for agency recommendations before touching Google.
+This is a real pipeline channel, not a future-state prediction. | Agency only talks about Google rankings and ignores LLM citations entirely |

 | Niche focus capability | Broad targeting for dev agencies produces high spend and low conversion.
 Niche specificity is the lever. | Strategy targets "custom software development" as the primary keyword |